 - HCV Mobility Program The overall goal of PHA's Mobility Program is to encourage voucher holders to find housing and jobs in areas that provide higher economic, educational, and social mobility opportunities both within and outside of the City of Philadelphia.
-PHA will continue implementation of the Housing Opportunity Program in FY 2021.
-HUD funded the initial pilot program; however, due to its successes, PHA elected to use MTW funding to continue it indefinitely.
-Participants are provided with a broad range of supportive services, housing counseling, and other efforts to promote the successful transition to higher opportunity areas. - Second Chance Initiative PHA will continue to implement a voucher pilot program to provide supportive services and housing subsidies to formerly incarcerated returning citizens that are active participants in good standing with the Eastern District Federal Court Supervision to Aid Reentry (STAR) Program and Mayor's Office of Reintegration Services (RISE) Program.
+In FY 2022, the Housing Opportunity Program will provide a broad range of supportive services, housing counseling, and other efforts to promote the successful transition of families to higher opportunity areas.
+With over 300 participants served since implementation, PHA anticipates providing services to fifty (50) new participants in FY 2022 through the Housing Opportunity Program. - Homeownership PHA will continue to expand and consolidate the existing Section 5h and HCV Homeownership programs with new homeownership initiatives that provide additional financing support for first-time homeowners.
+To support neighborhood revitalization and opportunities for homeownership, PHA also plans to develop 60 new homeownership units in FY 2022.
+Soft-second mortgage and down payment assistance will be offered to eligible participants, in addition to homeownership counseling and support.
+In FY 2022, PHA plans to further expand the homeownership opportunities and leverage FHA's 203(k) Rehabilitation program to encourage eligible participants to purchase and rehabilitate selected Public Housing scattered site units. - Second Chance Initiative PHA will continue to implement a voucher pilot program to provide supportive services and housing subsidies to formerly incarcerated returning citizens that are active participants in good standing with the Eastern District Federal Court Supervision to Aid Reentry (STAR) Program and Mayor's Office of Reintegration Services (RISE) Program.
+Upon HUD approval, PHA will provide for extensions to the two-year program term for STAR/RISE participants impacted by the economic and health emergencies caused by the COVID-19 pandemic.
 The program also involves a partnership with the Pennsylvania First Judicial Court's MENTOR program.
-This pilot initiative allows 20 qualified returning citizens who are working with the MENTOR program to move in with existing PHA public housing households, provided that the PHA household is in good standing and is willing to add a MENTOR program participant to the lease.
-This will help to re-unite families, prevent homelessness and, hopefully, interrupt the cycle of recidivism. - Nursing Home Transition The Nursing Home Transition Program provides criticallyneeded housing opportunities for persons with disabilities who are transitioning from nursing home to community-based settings.
-In FY 2021, PHA will continue to work with the City and State to provide affordable housing opportunities for people with disabilities. - Rent Simplification and Program Streamlining Initiatives PHA will continue to implement previously approved MTW initiatives that simplify program administration and provide incentives for economic self-sufficiency.
+This pilot initiative allows twenty (20) qualified returning citizens who are referred by and working with the MENTOR program to move in with existing PHA public housing households.
+The PHA household must be in good standing and willing to add a MENTOR program participant to the lease.
+This will help to re-unite families, prevent homelessness and, hopefully, interrupt the cycle of recidivism. - Family Self-Sufficiency PHA will continue to implement a local MTW Family Self-Sufficiency (FSS) program that streamlines program requirements and expands the program.
+In FY 2022, PHA will implement changes to the MTW FSS program to modify employment requirements and encourage adult family members to seek and maintain employment.
+PHA anticipates adding 100 new families to the MTW FSS program in FY 2022, bringing the total number of families served to 400. - Nursing Home Transition The Nursing Home Transition Program provides housing opportunities for persons with disabilities who are transitioning from nursing home to community-based settings. - Rent Simplification and Program Streamlining Initiatives PHA will continue to implement previously approved MTW initiatives that simplify program administration and provide incentives for economic self-sufficiency.
+Upon approval, PHA may implement additional changes in FY 2022, including the application of simplification and streamlining policies to households who reside in housing operated by PAPMC and the establishment of exception payment standards for certain units in the HCV program.
+PHA will also modify existing MTW rent and recertification policies to address the challenges that participants have faced as a result of the COVID-19 pandemic.
+This includes temporarily lifting the limit on voluntary interim recertifications, which will allow participants who have experienced a job loss or reduction in income to request rent reduction regardless of past requests for interim recertification.